daniel9-hub/Infinite_platformer_game/README.md

 Each world has a different unique mechanic or enemy.
 # How to play
 - To select the game mode, use "a" and "d" to switch between them and the one in the middle is the one that gets selected
+- To start the game, press "SPACE"
-- To move, use "a" and "d" and to jump use the spacebar
+- To move, use "a" and "d" and to jump use "SPACE"
+- To pause, press "ESCAPE" and to go to the main menu, press it again or to return to the game, press "SPACE"